AzimAhmadzadeh/mvtsdata_toolkit/README.md

 the important characteristics of time series.
 The feature extraction process is automated in a sequential and parallel fashion, and is supplemented with an extensive summary report about the data.
-Using other modules, different data normalization methods and imputation are at users' disposal.
+Using other modules, different data normalization methods and imputations are at users' disposal.
 To cater the class-imbalance issue, that is often intrinsic to real-world datasets, a set of generic but user-friendly, sampling methods are also developed.